jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 ### 37 Date on which person is to be regarded as suffering personal injury caused by work-related gradual process, disease, or infection
 (1) The date on which a person suffers personal injury caused by a work-related gradual process, disease, or infection is the earlier of the following dates:
-  (a) the date on which the person first receives treatment from a medical practitioner for that personal injury as that personal injury:
+  (a) the date on which the person first receives treatment from a medical practitioner or nurse practitioner for that personal injury as that personal injury:
   (b) the date on which the personal injury first results in the person's incapacity.
 (2) Subsection (1) applies subject to subsection (3).
 (3) A person suffers his or her personal injury on the date specified in subsection (4) if he or she suffers the personal injury because, before 1 April 1974, he or she performed a task, or was employed in an environment, in the circumstances described in section 30(2).